jamesrknox/samples/docs/contributing.md

 * Ideally samples shouldn't reference 3rd party dependencies not available publicly or part of the StreamBase release.
     This allows samples to work without additional steps for both customers and automated builds.
 However, when this isn't possible, the following applies :
     * If the dependency is available on a vendor maintained maven repository, instructions are provided in that sample to use that repository.
-    * If the dependency is only available with a manual download, instructions are provided in the sample to to manually download the dependency, install into the local maven repository and (optionally) deploy to a shared repository.
+    * If the dependency is only available with a manual download, instructions are provided in the sample to manually download the dependency, install into the local maven repository and (optionally) deploy to a shared repository.
     * Internally, we do the same but deploy (or mirror) the dependency to a shared 3rd party repository.
 This repository is included in the sample builds.
     * Care must be taken to keep the metadata intact ( for example maintain copyright and license information ) so that the maven site info reports are correct.